Doug Wojcik: Michigan State

 Wojcik was named Tom Izzo's Director of Recruiting for Michigan State during the 2018–19 season.
 That season, the Spartans won both the Big Ten regular-season and tournament championships, and advanced to the 2019 Final Four.
 In 2019–20, Michigan State won its third-consecutive Big Ten regular-season championship.
 In May 2021, Wojcik was promoted to assistant coach; furthermore, in June 2024, Wojcik was promoted to Associate Head Coach.
-The following season, 2024-2025, the Spartans won the Big Ten regular season championship, won 30 games, advanced to the Elite Eight while Wojcik was named the Big Ten Howard Moore Assistant Coach of the Year.
+The following season, 2024–2025, the Spartans won the Big Ten regular season championship, won 30 games, advanced to the Elite Eight while Wojcik was named the Big Ten Howard Moore Assistant Coach of the Year.

 Personal life

-Doug Wojcik married former Navy women's basketball and track athlete, Lael House, in 1998.
+Doug Wojcik married former U.S. Naval Academy women's basketball and track athlete, Lael House, in 1998.
 Their two boys played college basketball: Paxson played at and graduated from Brown University, where he was the team captain and named All-Ivy League.
-Paxson finished his college career at the University of North Carolina-Chapel Hill as a graduate transfer – helping the Tar Heels win the 2024 Atlantic Coast Conference regular-season title.
+Paxson finished his college career at the University of North Carolina-Chapel Hill as a graduate transfer – helping the Tar Heels win the 2024 Atlantic Coast Conference regular-season title, and advancing to the NCAA Tournament Sweet Sixteen.
 Denham played at and graduated from Harvard University, where he served as the team captain.
-Denham is finishing his college career as a graduate transfer at Michigan State University playing for Hall of Fame Coach Tom Izzo.
+Denham finished his college career at Michigan State University as a graduate transfer, playing under Hall of Fame head coach Tom Izzo – helping the Spartans to a 2026 Big Ten second place finish and the NCAA Tournament Sweet Sixteen.

-Doug Wojcik's younger brother Dave Wojcik was a long-time college basketball coach as well.
+Doug Wojcik's younger brother Dave Wojcik is a long-time college and high school basketball coach as well.